-While the Aquarium can certainly accommodate large events—proms, corporate functions, and more—their gallery event series is geared toward smaller groups.
+While the Georgia Aquarium can certainly accommodate large events—proms, corporate functions, and more—their gallery event series is geared toward smaller groups.
 Enjoying a meal while being immersed in the magical marine lifeof this iconic attraction—from coral reefs to the Arctic—makes for an event experience like no other in the city.

 Church turned hospital turned live music venue, the Tabernacle is a great story in and of itself.
 Boasting ten different private event spaces, your selection ranges from the full concert hall to cozier VIP lounges.